Level meters shows several things:

 The Level Meters are based on DIN PPM meters, where 0db = 0dBFS.

 If the audio signal is stereo a meter will display both the left and the right channel, the upper signal being the left channel.

-Clicking a meter pops up a much larger version in a new window.
-This can be used if you need to watch the meter from a distance (to set up recording levels for example).
+You can rightclick a meter to temporarily change the size.
+Options are Small, Large and Huge.
+The latter can be used if you need to watch the meter from a distance (to set up recording levels for example).